riverbed/steelscript-appfwk/docs/tables.rst

-The term "data source" is intentionally vague, as all that is required of a given type of table is that it can, on demand, produce a data set -- a two dimensional set of rows and columns that match the requested table configruation (options and columns) as well as dynamic user provided criteria.
+The term "data source" is intentionally vague, as all that is required of a given type of table is that it can, on demand, produce a data set -- a two dimensional set of rows and columns that match the requested table configuration (options and columns) as well as dynamic user provided criteria.
 The following are some examples of valid data sources: